Getting Started with Selenium Automated Testing

 Selenium is an invaluable resource for performing automated tests on web applications.
 Since it is free and works with many different platforms, many programmers are switching to this open-source tool.
 Selenium works with a wide variety of languages.

-When deciding on a programming language, developers often think about usability, framework testing, and application testing.
+When deciding on a programming language, developers often consider usability, framework, and application testing.
 When it comes to automated testing, Java is a favorite among developers.
 Many web developers choose this language for Selenium automated testing due to its ease of use and compatibility with other programs.

 Several Uses for Selenium